Customer Service: 503-823-7770

 How the Portland Water Bureau treats and tests for lead in water, and results of lead-in-water testing.

-Residents, child daycares, and schools are eligible for free lead-in-water testing.
+Residents, child care facilities, and schools are eligible for free lead-in-water testing.

 Flushing your water, low-lead fixtures, and filters can reduce exposure to lead in water.